dbdahl/shrinkage-partition-paper-scripts/README.md

 4. If you are comfortable with Markdown syntax, you may choose to include any Markdown-compliant formatting in the form.
 For example, you may wish to include R code chunks and compile this document in R Markdown.
 -->

-This form documents the artifacts associated with the article (i.e., the data and code supporting the computational findings) and describes how to reproduce the findings.
+This form documents the artifacts associated with the article "Dependent Random Partitions by Shrinking Toward an Anchor" (i.e., the data and code supporting the computational findings) and describes how to reproduce the findings.

 # Part 1: Data